SelfMadeSystem/xinarow/README.md

 ## Contact

 If you have any issues, please open an issue on the GitHub repository.
-If you want to contact me, my discord is `SelfMadeSystem#3808`.
+If you want to contact me, my discord is `SelfMadeSystem`.

 ## License